BestTimesToVisit.com Logo

 Chicken Buses

-These brightly painted, repurposed school buses are the most iconic and affordable way to travel between cities and towns in Nicaragua.
-They're frequent, but routes can be unpredictable, and they often play loud music.
+These brightly painted, repurposed school buses are the most common and cheapest way to travel between cities and towns in Nicaragua.
+They are a quintessential Nicaraguan experience, offering a vibrant and affordable way to travel.

-Tip:Negotiate the fare before boarding, especially for longer distances.
+Tip:Negotiate the price before boarding, especially for longer distances.
 Be prepared for crowded conditions and a bumpy ride.
-Download a local map to track your progress, as routes aren't always clearly marked.
+Download a local map app to track your location, as routes can be unpredictable.
 Avoid carrying large amounts of cash.

 Taxis

-Taxis are readily available in Granada, particularly around the central area.
-They are metered, but it's always a good idea to agree on a price beforehand, especially for trips outside the city center.
+Taxis are readily available in Granada and are a convenient option for shorter distances within the city.
+They are metered, but it's always a good idea to agree on a fare beforehand, especially for trips outside the city center.

 Mototaxis